WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Montane, subalpine, alpine.
 Tundra, rocks, openings.
 Summer.

-Micranthes rhomboidea’s tiny snowball flowers on a slender stalk are most commonly and easily seen scattered, sometimes abundantly, on alpine ridges and high meadows.
+Micranthes rhomboidea’s snowball flower clusters on a slender stalk are most commonly and easily seen scattered, sometimes abundantly, on alpine ridges and high meadows.
 At lower elevations this Saxifrage is easily lost in other foliage.
 Snowball Saxifrage might be mistaken for Bistorta bistortoides.

-In 1889 Edward Lee Greene collected the first specimen of this lovely plant for science in Arizona.
+In 1889 Edward Lee Greene collected the first specimen of this lovely plant for science on San Francisco Mountain in Arizona.
 He named it Saxifraga rhomboidea in 1898.
 John Small (1869-1938) renamed it Micranthes rhomboidea in 1905.

 Micranthes rhomboidea